SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

 > 72°C 10:00
 > 4°C Hold

 ***5.4) Gel Electrophoresis***

 1. 1 or 2 random rows of 12 should be selected from each PCR plate and run on a gel to confirm success of the PCR.
-(Alternatively all samples can be run on a single E-Gel)
+(Alternatively all samples can be run on a single invitrogen E-Gel)

-2. Use 2 ul of sample, 4 ul of loading dye in a 1% agarose gel.
+2. Use 4 ul of sample, 4 ul of loading dye in a 1% agarose gel.

-3. Run at 100v for 30 minutes alongside a 1kb+ ladder.
+3. Run at 100v for 60 minutes alongside a 1kb+ ladder or E-Gel low range ladder.

 4. Photograph gel under UV.
 Check to be sure there is a band for every well.

+***5.4b) Troubleshooting***
+-  Sometimes not every well from the PCR plate will result in a band.

+1. Locate wells in the PCR plate that did not result in a band on the gel and mark which extracted DNA samples they correspond to.

+2. Using a pipette, aspirate and discard the PCR product from the wells that did not produce bands.

+3. Set up a new 20 ul PCR reaction, this time using :
+	- 7 ul of template DNA
+	- 2 ul of the SAME paired primers that were used originally for that sample
+	- 11 ul of mastermix made with the non-supermix polymerase (Cat.# 12344-24).
+Reference the product sheet when making the 	mastermix to account for change in the amount of input DNA.

+4. Place in thermocycler and use the same cycling conditions as stated in section 5.3.

+5. Re-run on a gel alongside a 1kb+ ladder or E-Gel low range ladder.
+	- For E-gels: Every well needs liquid in it (use water blanks in empty wells) for gel to work.

+6. Photograph gel under UV to check that there are bands for every PCR reaction.

+7. Using a pipette, transfer the re-done PCR product to the original PCR plates.

-***5.6) Cleanup, Normalization, and Pooling***
+***5.5) Cleanup, Normalization, and Pooling***

 Use the SequalPrep Normalization Plate Kit